postsharp/Home/README.md

 `PostSharp.Community` is a namespace used to herd open-source extensions to PostSharp, such as add-ins and aspect libraries.

-The extensions under the `PostSharp.Community` namespace are curated by PostSharp Technologies, but we don't necessarily own all intellectual rights on these extensions, nor do we guarantee the same level of quality or support than on PostSharp itself.
+The extensions under the `PostSharp.Community` namespace are curated by PostSharp Technologies, but we don't necessarily own all intellectual rights on these extensions, nor do we guarantee the same level of quality or support as on PostSharp itself.

 Some projects in the `PostSharp.Community` namespace were ported from [Fody](https://github.com/Fody), an open-source IL weaver for .NET.

 ## How can I create my own aspect?